Cardiovascular Risk Screening and Risk Reduction in Women Vets

 Background: Women Veterans are the fastest growing segment of Veterans Health Administration (VHA) users.
 This dramatic growth has created challenges for VHA.
 Gender disparities persist in cardiovascular (CV) and diabetes risk factor control, and rates of depression, anxiety, and mental health comorbidity are disproportionately high among women Veterans.
 Furthermore, a high rate of women Veterans' attrition from VA care, along with organizational barriers to care, substantiate that organizational changes are needed in order to engage and retain women Veteran VHA users in evidence-based, patient-centered care.

 Methods: Three projects will be conducted by an experienced multidisciplinary team.
 "Tailoring VA's Diabetes Prevention Program to Women Veterans' Needs" is a one-year QI project to be conducted in VA Greater Los Angeles women's health clinics.
 Women Veterans with prediabetes will select an in-person, peer-led or online gender-specific, evidence-based diabetes prevention program to address their risk behaviors and health conditions.
 "Facilitating Cardiovascular Risk Screening and Risk Reduction in Women Veterans" will increase identification of CV risk among women Veterans, enhance patient/provider communication and shared decision-making about CV risk, and provide a supportive, coordinated health coaching intervention to facilitate women Veterans' engagement and retention in appropriate health services.
 "Implementation of Tailored Collaborative Care for Women Veterans" will evaluate implementation of an evidence-based collaborative care model tailored to enhance provider- and system-level capabilities to address women Veterans' anxiety and depression treatment needs, thereby improving organizational primary care-mental health integration (PC-MHI) effectiveness and women Veterans' engagement and retention in PC-MHI.
-Both implementation research studies will use a modified stepped wedge design and will apply the evidence-based Replicating Effective Programs (REP) implementation strategy.
+Both implementation research studies will use a non-randomized stepped wedge design and will apply the evidence-based Replicating Effective Programs (REP) implementation strategy.
+For the nonrandomized stepped wedge design, each phase represents when one site moved from inactive to active implementation.
+It was pre-specified for the non-randomized design to evaluate the outcomes as the odds ratio of active intervention versus inactive for the overall study period and not by individual site/phase.
+This is a function of the use of the non-randomized design.
+Since the order of sites being introduced into the active intervention is not random, probabilistically the individual site results are not as meaningful here as they would be in a randomized stepped wedge design.
 Mixed methods implementation evaluations will focus on investigating primary implementation outcomes of adoption, acceptability, feasibility, and reach.
 Multilevel stakeholder engagement will be prioritized.
 Program-wide organizational-, provider-, and patient-level measures and tools will be utilized to enhance synergy, productivity, and impact.
+The original protocol proposes the administration of a follow-up survey that includes four secondary outcome measures (PROMIS Global Health; Patient Satisfaction; Overall Anxiety Severity and Impairment Scale (OASIS); and Depression Screen (PHQ-4)).
+However, the follow-up survey was not administered (data not collected) due to patient burden and COVID-19.
 As a coherent program of women's health implementation research and quality improvement, the proposed EMPOWER QUERI will constitute a major milestone in achieving BPE strategies and realizing women Veterans' engagement and, ultimately, empowerment in our VHA system.

 Study Type